flysight/flysight-2-firmware/Docs/ble.md

 ## Overview

 This document describes the Bluetooth Low Energy (BLE) interface for the FlySight 2 device.
-This interface allows applications to interact with the FlySight 2 for file access (reading, writing, deleting files and directories) and accessing real-time sensor data.
+This interface allows applications to interact with the FlySight 2 for file access (reading, writing, deleting files and directories), accessing real-time sensor data, and managing device state.

 The interface utilizes standard BLE GATT services where applicable, but primarily relies on custom services for its core functionality.
 Familiarity with BLE concepts (GATT, Services, Characteristics, UUIDs, Notifications, Writes, Bonding, Security Modes) is recommended.